evefancom/evefan/SECURITY.md

 # Reporting a Vulnerability

->**Please do not post security vulnerabilities on our community Discord or file them as GitHub issues since those are both public audiences and could lead to additional security concerns.**
+> **Please do not post security vulnerabilities on our community Discord or file them as GitHub issues since those are both public audiences and could lead to additional security concerns.**

-Venice takes security issues very seriously.
-If you have any concerns about Venice or believe you have uncovered a vulnerability, contact us at security@venice.is.
+Openint takes security issues very seriously.
+If you have any concerns about Openint or believe you have uncovered a vulnerability, contact us at security@Openint.dev.

 In the email, please try to describe the issue and a way to reproduce it.
 The security team will get back to you as soon as possible.